Evgenii Dadonov: Montreal Canadiens and Dallas Stars

 Following the Golden Knights missing the postseason for the first time in franchise history, Dadonov was traded to the Montreal Canadiens in exchange for Shea Weber on 16 June 2022.
-In the final year of his contract, Dadonov began the 2022–23 season in a top-six offensive role however was unable to replicate his previous offensive totals.
+In the final year of his contract, Dadonov began the 2022–23 season in a top-six offensive role.
+However, he was unable to replicate his previous offensive totals.
 In 50 regular season games, he registered only 4 goals and 18 points.